-This is a pack for registered childcare on non-domestic premises, where meals and dinners are provided for children.
+This is a pack for registered childcare on nondomestic premises, where meals and dinners are provided for children.
 It has been developed by the Food Standards Agency.
 Ofsted is aware of this pack.

-To obtain a free copy of 'Safer food, better business for Caterers and guide to food regulations' go to:
+To obtain a free copy of 'Safer food, better business for childminders and guide to food regulations' go to: